 The Device sector has been following MDT into breakdown mode.
 TMO in particular, looks like it is setting up for significantly lower levels.
 I shorted the ETF rather than individual companies to back out individual company risk.
 I tend not to be that sort of gung ho player from the short side.
 But boy, that TMO looks toppy.

-NFTRH 461 then covered the balance of the US stock market (Financials, Industrials, Technology, Materials, Energy, Transports, Utilities and Consumer Staples & Discretionary before moving on to Market Internals, a detailed look at 18 different global markets, commodities, precious metals, currencies, bonds, sentiment and well, the whole shootin’ match.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+NFTRH 461 then covered the balance of the US stock market (Financials, Industrials, Technology, Materials, Energy, Transports, Utilities and Consumer Staples & Discretionary before moving on to Market Internals, a detailed look at 18 different global markets, commodities, precious metals, currencies, bonds, sentiment and well, the whole shootin’ match.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.